 This is a person or organisation that uses, collects, accesses or amends the data that the controller has collected or authorised to be collected.
-It can be a member of staff, a third-party company, possibly a governor, a Trustee, a contractor or temporary employee.
-It can also be another organisation such as the police or the Local Authority.

 Data controllers must make sure that data processors are as careful about the data as the controller themselves.
 The UK GDPR places additional obligations on organisations to make sure that Data Controllers require contractual agreements to ensure that this is the case.